International Academic Advising

-- Check the class schedule, This step is essential for your advising.
+- Check the class schedule.
+This step is essential for your advising.
 Course descriptions are available in the AUC course catalog.
-Please email the Office of International Programs and Services (IPSO) at firstname.lastname@example.org to request a course syllabus
+Email the Office of International Programs and Services (IPSO) at email@example.com to request a course syllabus

-- Complete your Preliminary Course Planning Form (PCP) using this link
+- Complete your Preliminary Course Planning Form (PCP) here

 Undergraduate Students: For fall and spring semesters, it is mandatory to fill in five courses and at least three alternative courses on your PCP form.
 For the summer semester, only fill in two courses and at least two alternative courses.
-(1000-2000-3000-4000 are undergraduate-level course)
+1000-2000-3000-4000 are undergraduate-level courses.

 Graduate Students: For fall and spring semesters, it is mandatory to fill in three courses and at least two alternative courses on your PCP form.
 For the summer semester, only fill in two courses and at least two alternative courses.
-(5000 level is graduate-level course)
+5000 level is a graduate-level course.

-- Please submit your PCP as soon as you can to ensure availability in classes.
-Once you submit your PCP form, your IPO advisor will evaluate the courses and register you during the registration period
+- Submit your PCP as soon as you can to ensure availability in classes.
+Once you submit your PCP form, your IPO advisor will evaluate the courses and register you during the registration period.

 Tips for Non-Degree Undergraduate and Graduate Students

-- Before your arrival at AUC, please make sure to take the approval of the courses from your home institution, to make sure that the credits will be transferred back to your home institution
+- Before your arrival at AUC, make sure to take the approval of the courses from your home institution to make sure that the credits will be transferred back to your home institution.

-- Most AUC classes meet on Sunday and Wednesday (UW) or Monday and Thursday (MR).
+- Most AUC classes meet on Sunday and Wednesday or Monday and Thursday.
 5000-level courses and special seminars meet once a week.